oneeve8/kobble-data/content/problems.md

 Since I could not delete the track by long tapping or by deleting in edit mode, I deleted the whole channel called “sports”

 I re-pasted the sports channel into my channels and everything appeared fine.
-Then I moved it into my newly created channel group
+Then I moved it into my newly created channel group called links and the “Impressionism” track appeared there again.

 ***